 - Contains 1 oz of .999 pure silver.

 - Bears a face value of $1 (USD) backed by the federal government.

-- Graded PF70 by the Numismatic Guaranty Corporation.
+- Earned a PF70 grade from the Numismatic Guaranty Corporation.

-- Includes the W mint mark of the West Point Mint.
+- Features the W mint mark of the West Point Mint.

-Each of the 2005 Proof American Silver Eagle coins in this APR 57 listing has a perfect grade of PF70 from the NGC.
-Coins in this condition have their full, original mint luster and no detracting flaws of any kind on the surface.
+Each of the 2007 Proof American Silver Eagles available to you today is considered a perfect specimen by the NGC.
+Coins with a PF70 grade have their full, original mint luster and no detracting flaws of any kind.

 |NGC Plastic Slab